varvara2510/HSE_CompLing_hws/2023_DL-for-NLP/readme.md

-Here are collected homeworks for the course "Neural network methods in text processing"
+Here are the homework assignments I completed for the "Neural network methods in text processing" course.